itsdnunez/notes/Topics/Java CS118 course guide.md

 Do not use ($) or start variable name with an (_)

+#### Variable scope

+Where a variable is declared, it only exists within the curly braces Variables declared outside of methods are instance/ class variables - they maintain values between functions

 #### types of variable:
 - byte - -2^7 to 2^7-1
 - short - 2^15